Gr33nCamper/Paul-s-Website/YRS/2023/FA&DEC/OCT.md

 I can't help but think about youuuuu 🥲👋

 Yes, I know it didn't start at Oct 01, but I'm done with making things so neat and tidy when in reality they're not so clean.
 Just wanted to get some of my thoughts down undisturbed.
 I've been feeling a little burned out and stressed since last week.
 Getting up at 8a is killer.
 Joe and pastries were practically the only two things getting me through the day other than prayer and being around others.
 I mean, I hardly got a chance to really be alone and do some of my own stuff without being around others or on the clock.
 Is it wrong to feel this way?
 I know we're meant to be the body of Christ and all but does that really equate with being held hostage and not being allowed to leave and go places alone to think?
 Am I really expected to have infinite energy?
 I'm so done with putting on an unnatural act and holding myself to an unrealistic standard.
 It feels like I'm Martha and I'm so busy doing things without really thinking about the purpose behind them.
 Like even during the Welcome Night, I don't think I really got to connect with many new people and Ed being around didn't make it any easier.
-Tbh, that's a whole nother thing bc it feels like we're not even that close anymore.
+Tbh, that's a whole 'nother thing bc it feels like we're not even that close anymore.
 He's been acting different ever since he's been hanging around with Syndy and idk if I like that.
 He's been acting like he's too cool for the old bro stuff and isn't very willing to learn new stuff whether about religion or different viewpoints, but simply assumes that he knows more bc he talks to more people.
-And even after the gospel skit he was like I already knew Ok bro, yeah we get it.
+And even after the gospel skit he was like "I already knew".
+Ok bro, yeah we get it.
 You (think you) know everything.
 But I guess everybody moves on..

 Now the apartment situation is like this:
 Ryan's been in a foul mood ever since I told him I've been appointed to join the Geisel council of elders bc he thinks it's strayed too far from its original purpose, but he's been very vague about what that's supposed to mean and I think he expects me to somehow deduce this.
 Now I like solving problems but come on now, this does not appear so obvious that an explanation is so trivial.
 It's like in writing if you don't explain your evidence enough, then your reader has to analyze your analysis, meaning your analysis was not very good.